johncoronado/show-pi/README.md

 - HDMI output targeting for timer display and overlays.
 - Customizable startup behavior via shell scripts.
 - Git-based workflow for deploying and updating config files.
-- Script-based installation using `apt`, Docker, and systemd for service control.

 ## Use Cases